happyboomonster/Python-Game-Toolz/README.txt

 	Check the file for parameters.
 I *usually* comment my work decently.
  - menu.py
 	A sort-of basic library for building menus MUCH MORE QUICKLY than I could by making each one by hand.
-I might need to comment that one a bit better...it's tricky to understand.
+I need to comment that one a bit better...it's tricky to understand.
 	However, it is functional, and works well enough on practically any screen resolution.
  - netcode.py
 	A set of functions to allow the transmission of strings across the network without getting